Updated August 18, 2023

 Other potential defendants might be public relations firms, record labels, utility companies (for example, after a fire at a venue), and streaming services that broadcast concerts.

 The Astroworld tragedy is an example of one type of risk that concertgoers face: inadequate crowd control.
-Prior to Astroworld, one of the deadliest crowd-control disasters at a concert in the United States was the 1979 crush outside the doors of a Cincinnati show by The Who, which killed 11 people.
+Before Astroworld, one of the deadliest crowd-control disasters at a concert in the United States was the 1979 crush outside the doors of a Cincinnati show by The Who, which killed 11 people.

 Examples of other hazards fans might face at live music events include:

-In order to win a personal injury or wrongful death lawsuit against concert promoters, performers, and venue owners, you have to prove that they were negligent (careless).
+To win a personal injury or wrongful death lawsuit against concert promoters, performers, and venue owners, you have to prove that they were negligent (careless).

 Let's take a closer look at the different theories of liability in the Astroworld lawsuits and concert injury cases like it.